-It specifies the activities most exposed to acts of corruption identified by ENAV on the basis of an assessment of the risk associated with the business of the Parent Company, ENAV, and the companies of the ENAV Group.
+It specifies the activities most exposed to acts of corruption identified by the Company on the basis of an assessment of the risk associated with the business of the Company and the companies of the ENAV Group.

 It also specifies the duties of employees and the penalties for those who violate anti-corruption laws.